Organotantalum chemistry: Alkylidene complexes

 Tantalum alkylidene complexes arise by treating trialkyltantalum dichloride with alkyl lithium reagents.
 This reaction initially forms a thermally unstable tetraalkyl-monochloro-tantalum complex, which undergoes α-hydrogen elimination, followed by alkylation of the remaining chloride.

 Tantalum alkylidene complexes are nucleophilic.
 They effect a number of reactions including: olefinations, olefin metathesis, hydroaminoalkylation of olefins, and conjugate allylation of enones.

 Ethylene, propylene, and styrene react with tantalum alkylidene complexes to yield olefin metathesis products.

 Cyclopentadienyl complexes

 Some of the first reported organotantalum complexes were cyclopentadienyl derivatives.
 These arise from the salt metathesis reactions of sodium cyclopentadienide and tantalum pentachloride.
+An example of this is the first transition metal trihydride, Cp2TaH3.
 More soluble and better developed are derivatives of pentamethylcyclopentadiene such as Cp*TaCl4, Cp*2TaCl2, and Cp*2TaH3.

 Tantalum carbonyls and isocyanides

 Reduction of TaCl5 under an atmosphere of CO gives the salts of [Ta(CO)6]−.
 These same anions can be obtained by carbonylation of tantalum arene complexes.

 A number of tantalum isocyanide complexes are also known.